thilinarmtb/NekBench/README.md

 ### Caveats

-* `lx1`, `lelt`, `lp`, `lpmin`, `lpmax` and `lxd` in your case's `SIZE` file should have integer expressions initializing them i.e., you can't have something like `parameter(lelt=lelg/lpmax + 4)`, If this is the case, sed substitution fails (We will support these expression in future).
+* `lx1`, `lelt`, `lp`, `lpmin`, `lpmax` and `lxd` in your case's `SIZE` file should have integer expressions initializing them i.e., you can't have something like `parameter(lelt=lelg/lpmin + 4)`, If this is the case, sed substitution fails (We will support these expressions in future).